-Osprey's Appraisal process is the system for formally reviewing and recording the performance, potential and development needs of our employees.
-A Performance Appraisal is a tool to ensure that employees are clear about what is expected of them and how they will be supported to achieve good performance.
+Osprey's Appraisal process is the system for formally reviewing and recording the performance, potential and development needs of our team members.
+A Performance Appraisal is a tool to ensure that they are clear about what is expected of them and how they will be supported to achieve good performance.
 The Osprey Annual Appraisal cycle is attached as Appendix 1.